 Mental health reports

-Health Care Authority produces a number of reports providing the public with information about mental health services ranging from program performance to external quality reporting.
-The Health Care Authority uses these reports in our efforts to improve service delivery and quality of care.
+The Health Care Authority (HCA) produces reports for the public on mental health services ranging from program performance to external quality reporting.
+We use these reports in our efforts to improve service delivery and quality of care.

 - Improvement in client health status

-- Increases in client in participation in employment, education, and meaningful activities
+- Increases in client participation in employment, education, and meaningful activities

 - Reduced client involvement in criminal justice systems and increased access to treatment for forensic patients